EduardoARO/FCEinventoryWebApp/README.md

    npm run dev
    ```

-   The backend will be running at: `http://localhost:5000`
+   The backend will run at: `http://localhost:5000`

 ---